10 Food-habits to reduce HbA1C

 These compounds are bad for insulin sensitivity and increase the risk of certain types of cancers.
 There are many protein sources that are healthier and cleaner—for you and the environment.
 For more information about the dangers our red meat, read our article: Does red meat cause diabetes?

-3. Drink lemon juice to manage blood sugar
+3. Lemon juice to manage blood sugar

 Who doesn’t like a chilled drink of lemon juice on a hot summer’s day?
 But there’s more to lemon juice than its fruity flavour.
 This easy to prepare drink is loaded with good nutrition too.
 One of the biggest being its salutary effect on blood glucose levels.
 So power is its ability to prevent spikes that the American Diabetes Association (ADA) has included lemons in their list of diabetes superfoods.